Quantity Formatting And Parsing

 Numeric Format

 The example below uses a simple numeric format and generates a formatted string with 4 decimal place precision.
-For numeric formats there is no conversion to other units; the unit passed in is the unit returned with the unit label appended if showUnitLabel
+For numeric formats there is no conversion to other units; the unit passed in is the unit returned with the unit label appended if showUnitLabel trait is set.

 Example Code